narcisolobo/python-june-2024/w0.01-office-hours/00-course-expectations/README.md

 4. Search online (Stack Overflow, etc.)
 5. Ask your cohort-mates (Discord)
 6. Ask your TA or instructor (also Discord), *by the time you reach this step, it will have been at least 20 minutes*

+## Student-Led Office Hours
+On Friday of each week (except week 8), we will have student-led office hours.
+As each week progresses, I'll ask for volunteers.

 ## FAQs
 1. Where is my student catalog?